 "Demi-god."
 I bluntly stated, wishing that they would not ask any more questions like that because Thalia had a look on her face as if she was trying to figure me out.
 Artemis raised an eyebrow at that, gaining a look of concentration, probably trying to remember any demi-gods from five hundred years ago.

 "Who's your parent?"
-Julia inquired.
+Jessica inquired.
 I hesitated before deciding.

 "I'd rather not say."
 I said slowly, holding back a flinch as they all glare at me.